Get

 Conclusion

-Your dog should not be given peppermint unless your vet has recommended it.
+Your dog should not be given peppermint unless a vet has recommended it.
 Some dogs might get quite ill after eating peppermint.
 And remember to avoid wintergreen, pennyroyal, and anything just flavored with mint—no chocolate, ice cream, or candy.

 While peppermint is something we can enjoy in our teas and candy canes, it’s not the best choice for our pets.
 And this includes using it in diffusers.